open-rcp/rcp/docs/rcpd-installation.md

-# RCPD (RCP Daemon) Build and Installation Guide
+# rcpdaemon (RCP Daemon) Build and Installation Guide

-This guide provides comprehensive instructions for building and installing the RCP Daemon (RCPD), which combines server and API functionality into a single integrated component.
+This guide provides comprehensive instructions for building and installing the RCP Daemon (rcpdaemon), which combines server and API functionality into a single integrated component.

-## Building RCPD
+## Building rcpdaemon

 ### Prerequisites

-Before building RCPD, ensure you have the following dependencies installed:
+Before building rcpdaemon, ensure you have the following dependencies installed:

 #### Common Dependencies
 - Rust toolchain (install via [rustup](https://rustup.rs/))